symptomnavi.ch

 What you can do for yourself...

-• Specialists (e.g. physiotherapists, occupational therapists, speech therapists) can help you in your everyday life despite your limitations.
+• Specialists like physiotherapists, occupational therapists or speech therapists can help you with your everyday life even if you have some limitations.

-• The treatment team or the Cancer League can give you the contact details of professionals who specialise in counselling people affected by cancer.
+• The healthcare team or the Cancer League can refer you to a specialist in counselling people affected by cancer.

-• Therapies such as music, painting or sport can help you to develop a new body image.
-The treatment team and/or the cantonal or regional Cancer League can provide you with addresses on this subject.
+• Therapies such as music, painting or sport can help you to develop a new attitude towards your body.
+The healthcare team and/or the cantonal or regional Cancer League can give you information on this subject.

 You feel...